steven-mercatante/graphql-stack/README.md

 # GraphQL Stack Explanation

-An attempt to explain how the various tools in the GraphQL ecosystem fit together.
+An explaination of how the various tools in the GraphQL ecosystem fit together.

 ### Contributions